MYulia/test_site/index.md

 wget http://rubigdata.github.io/course/assignments/BigData-big-data-spark-101.snb
 ```

-You can execute the comands with Shift+Enter.
+You can execute the commands with Shift+Enter.

-Let's first make an rdd using a SparkContext(sc) with two parameters, first is a collection of elements from 0 to 999, the second one represents the number of partitions:
+Let's first make an rdd using a SparkContext(sc) function with two parameters, first is a collection of elements from 0 to 999, the second one represents the number of partitions:

 ```scala
 val rdd = sc.parallelize(0 to 999,8)
 ```

-How can you add all the numbers that you have in your collenction?
+How can you add all the numbers that you have in your collection?

 ```scala
 rdd.reduce(_ + _)